Are Your Business Headshots Up to Your Standards? Not sure if you should have a…

 I realize that you probably have in mind the ‘feel’ of the image you want for your actor headshots, and I’m ready to work with you to achieve it.
 For those who aim towards television sitcom work, I suggest a studio image using a neutral backdrop.
 Otherwise, natural light offers the look of an image that has been shot outdoors on film, which is often appealing to actors.
 We can do both of course!

-Every actor appreciates a good director, and with some coaching from me you will be guided into the best pose, shown how to position your head for a stronger jawline, and advised where to put your hands so you feel comfortable and relaxed.
+Every actor appreciates a good director, and with some coaching from your photographer, you will be guided into the best pose, shown how to position your head for a stronger jawline, and advised where to put your hands so you feel comfortable and relaxed.
 Do you already know your best side?
-If so, we’ll use this straight away, and if not we’ll take a few test shots to work it out.
-Using the eyes to your best advantage is another trick of the trade that I will help you with.
-To engage with the viewer, I’ll show you how the slightest of squints can enliven the eyes and add an energized expression to your face.
-It’ll suggest an enigmatic backstory that the casting director won’t be able to resist.
+If so, I’ll use this straight away, and if not we’ll take a few test shots to work it out.

 Keep it simple.
 A shirt of a solid color that matches your eyes and works for your skin tone is best.
 Avoid wild, patterned tops and garish graphics as they can be distracting and often set your photo to a particular era.
 Shirts and tops in cream, beige, and yellow blend your face into your clothes, so avoid those tones too.
 White can be problematic as it reflects too much of the light from the flash units and can wash out lighter skin tones.
 Try blue, green, or burgundy hues because they are universally flattering.
 Leave the silly prop at home — that’s just going to take attention away from your face.
 And keep jewelry and accessories simple.
 When it’s time to change into different outfits we have a dressing room on-site, and the studio is accessible to people of all abilities.